-- In the blue region for small g , thermal effects induce spin waves that distort the Néel antiferromagnetic ordering. - For large g , thermal fluctuations break dimers in the blue region and form quasiparticles called triplons.
+- For small g , thermal effects induce spin waves that distort the Néel antiferromagnetic ordering. - For large g , thermal fluctuations break dimers in the blue region and form quasiparticles called triplons.
 The dynamics of both types of excitations can be described quasi-classically. - Quantum criticality appears in the intermediate orange region, where there is no description of the dynamics in terms of either classical particles or waves.
-Instead, the system exhibits the strongly coupled dynamics of nontrivial entangled quantum excitations of the quantum critical point g_c . - Wavefunction at $g=g_c$ is a complex superposition of an exponentially large set of configurations fluctuating at all length scales → the critical point wavefunction, which cannot be written down explicitly, has long-range quantum entanglement which emerges for a very large number of electrons and between electrons separated at all length scales.
+Instead, the system exhibits the strongly coupled dynamics of nontrivial entangled quantum excitations of the quantum critical point g_c . - Wavefunction at $g=g_c$ is a complex superposition of an exponentially large set of configurations fluctuating at all length scales → thus, it cannot be written down explicitly due to long-range quantum entanglement which emerges for a very large number of electrons and between electrons separated at all length scales.